The One Reason I Was Feeling Fatigued – Which Could Be Affecting You!

 - I increased my intake of organic leafy greens.

 - I continued to support my gut by consuming raw apple cider vinegar drink in the morning, adding fermented foods to more meals, and supplemented with a probiotic at night.
 Iron is absorbed in the gut, so good gut health is essential if you need to increase your iron levels.

 Even though it takes 120 days for your red blood cells to develop I personally noticed a huge difference in my energy levels within 3-4 weeks.
 I am still implementing these changes into my lifestyle today.
 Just a note – if you are vegetarian or vegan consuming red meat doesn’t have to be an option.
-There are plenty of ways to get your iron levels up with being on plant-based diet.
+There are plenty of ways to get your iron levels up with being on a plant-based diet.
 This is something I will touch on in a future post.

-If low iron levels is something you struggle with, or if you are feeling fatigue and think iron could be contributing to your symptoms it may be worth getting some blood tests done so you can delve a little deeper.
-If you need help interpreting your results or are interested in seeking further help to get to the bottom of your fatigue I'd love to see you for a consultation to help you get your health and energy levels back on track!
+If low iron levels are something you struggle with, or if you are feeling fatigued and think iron could be contributing to your symptoms it may be worth getting some blood tests done so you can delve a little deeper.
+If you need help interpreting your results or are interested in seeking further help to get to the bottom of your fatigue I’d love to see you for a consultation to help you get your health and energy levels back on track!